SciBorgs/SciGuides/Sensors.md

 ## [Gyroscope](https://docs.wpilib.org/en/stable/docs/software/hardware-apis/sensors/gyros-software.html)

 It measures the rate of rotation of whatever plane it is on (and sometimes its relative axes).
-Usually found on the base of the robot.
+Usually found on the base of the drivetrain.

 ## [Cameras]()  (got carried away here lmao)